simagix/hatchet/README.md

 # Hatchet - MongoDB JSON Log Analyzer and Viewer
 Hatchet is a MongoDB JSON logs analyzer and viewer.
 It stores processed and aggregated data in an embedded SQLite3 database to support RESTful APIs and a web interface.
 With an embedded database, Hatchet provides an interactive users experience to search logs and to navigate reports and charts.
+See [Streamline Your MongoDB Log Analysis with Hatchet](https://www.simagix.com/2023/02/streamline-your-mongodb-log-analysis.html) for more details.

 ## Build
 Clone and run the *build.sh* script; *gcc* is required to support CGO.